Inclusive Decisions for Equal and Accountable Society

 About the project

-In 2013 the British Council started a new European Union-funded project called IDEAS which aimed to build a more equal and inclusive society for people with disabilities.
+In 2013 - 2016 the British Council delivered a European Union-funded project called IDEAS which aimed to build a more equal and inclusive society for people with disabilities.

 In Ukraine, as in many other countries, political decisions on disability-related issues do not always satisfy the needs of those they are aimed at.
 Existing legislative regulations are often ignored due to the inefficiency of the services provision system, lack of control over the activities of authorities and lack of awareness among government representatives and wider society.
 These problems can be addressed through more active engagement of people with disabilities and disability focused organisations in the decision making processes as partners of authorities.

 The goal of the IDEAS project was to build an inclusive society by strengthening the role and capacity of disability focused civil society organisations to participate in the policy making process for better representation of the interests of people with disabilities and the protection of their rights.
 The project was financed by the European Union and implemented by the British Council in Armenia, Azerbaijan, Georgia, Jordan, Lebanon, Ukraine and the UK.

 Partner in Ukraine

 Partners of the project in each of these countries were disability focused public organisations.
 In Ukraine our partner was the National Assembly of People with Disabilities – an organisation that represents 108 disability NGOs and acts as a social partner of the state in developing policies on social protection of people with disabilities and on provision of their rights.

 Key project activities

-The IDEAS project planed a range of activities to strengthen the capacities of NGOs and individuals working in the sphere of disability as well as to increase co-operation between authorities and civil society in the decision making process.
+The IDEAS project planned a range of activities to strengthen the capacities of NGOs and individuals working in the sphere of disability as well as to increase co-operation between authorities and civil society in the decision making process.
 The key activities in the project included: